Robinlovelace/learning-shiny/README.md

 And one application I'm thinking of using Shiny for:  https://github.com/Robinlovelace/pct

 Will be interested to see what applications people create using shiny, especially if they're for the greater good!

+You'll learn the very basics of how shiny works, including how to build this:

+<iframe src="https://robinlovelace.shinyapps.io/rentSplit/" style="border: none; width: 600px; height: 800px"></iframe>